Publication Ethics and Malpractice Statement

 IJOHMN has assigned some responsibilities to its Reviewers, please find below the responsibilities of the Reviewers- Confidentiality: Reviewers should not share, examine with outsiders without the prior permission from the editor, or uphold the information from an assigned manuscript.
 A reviewer with their expertise should complete the review.

-- Productive Assessment: Reviewer's comments should appreciate the positive aspects of the work, identify the negative aspects constructively, and indicate the enhancement needed.
+- Productive Assessment: The reviewer's comments should appreciate the positive aspects of the work, identify the negative aspects constructively, and indicate the enhancement needed.
 A reviewer should explain and hold his or her judgment clearly enough that editors and authors can understand the basis of the comments.
-The reviewer should ensure that an observation or argument that has been previously reported be accompanied by a relevant citation and should immediately alert the editor when he or she becomes aware of duplicate publication.
+The reviewer should ensure that an observation or argument that has been previously reported be accompanied by a relevant citation and should immediately alert the editor when he or she becomes aware of a duplicate publication.
 A reviewer should not use any kind of abusive language while commenting on an article.

 - Disclosure of Conflict of Interest: To the extent feasible, the reviewer should minimize the conflict of interest.
 In such a situation, the reviewer should notify the editor describing the conflict of interest.
 Sources of economic or financial support for the project must be revealed to avoid any kind of conflict of interest or pressure involved like financial or grant of any source.
 Any possibility of conflict arising in the form of personal, commercial, professional, political, or intellectual hidden or open must be disclosed.